The Rickshaw Run, India Ft Kochi to Jaisalmer

 ARRIVING IN INDIA

 4 months after the slightly intoxicated decision and next to no planning, we all arrived in Kochi, Kerela with a few days to “pimp” our rides before the race started.
-Now if you haven’t been to India before like none of us had, let the rickshaw run 2016me just say India is crazy.
+Now if you haven’t been to India before like none of us had, let me just say India is crazy.
 The traffic is completely mental, cars go both ways in the same lane, people use horns as much as they breathe it literally drives you insane, there was a tonne of rubbish around and there were next to no street lights.
 The biggest hazard I saw though was huge trucks driving with no lights on the wrong side of the going full speed, seriously a scary sight considering Rickshaws were like ants to them.

 That being said, we did make it to our hotel and settled in for the night.